PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

       - Ingesting events
       - Billing info added
       - Team invited
+      - Session recording setup
     - [ ] A/B test: Add a task for trying out session recordings
       - See if the task actually gets used, and if it actually gets people to successfully use session recordings more than baseline
 3. Integrate with Customer.io so marketing/other teams can easily create and send email sequences
     - Lead: Emanuele
-    - [ ] Create an app to sync events between Customer.io and PostHog
+    - [ ] Refactor the existing Customer.io app to sync PostHog data
-    - [ ] ...
+      - Data would be sent to Customer.io using the API, and Customer.io events would be synced back using webhooks to the PostHog API
+    - [ ] Move email flows to Customer.io ([everything here](https://github.com/PostHog/meta/issues/64) + the new billing emails, currently unmapped)